Tarasenko scores twice, Blues beat Blackhawks 7-3

-ST. LOUIS (AP) - Vladimir Tarasenko asserted that the St. Louis Blues were a better team than one that had lost seven of its first nine games following a 7-4 loss Thursday against the Columbus Blue Jackets
+ST. LOUIS (AP) - Vladimir Tarasenko asserted that the St. Louis Blues were a better team than the one that had dropped seven of its first nine games following a 7-4 loss Thursday against the Columbus Blue Jackets

-Tarasenko followed up on Saturday by scoring two goals, and Ryan O'Reilly and Zach Sanford each had three points as the Blues beat the Chicago Blackhawks 7-3 to snap a two-game skid.
+Tarasenko followed up Saturday night by scoring two goals, and Ryan O'Reilly and Zach Sanford each had three points as the Blues beat the Chicago Blackhawks 7-3 to snap a two-game skid.

 "This is really emotional for us," Tarasenko said.
 "Everyone understands how important this game was."